Consumer Manual Dispute Resolution Notification

 (2) The manufacturer must include the following language under a heading of “Additional Information “HUD Manufactured Home Dispute Resolution Program” in the consumer manual:

-Homeowners are encouraged to send reports of an alleged defect first to the manufacturer, retailer, or installer of the manufactured home, or a state administrative agency.
-Reports of alleged defects may also be sent to:
+Homeowners are encouraged to send reports of an alleged defect first to the manufacturer, retailer, or installer of the manufactured home, or a State Administrative Agency.
+Reports of alleged defects may also be sent to HUD at:

 Office of Manufactured Housing Programs